vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 ```

 ## API Reference

 Please see the [OpenAI API Reference](https://platform.openai.com/docs/api-reference) for more information on the API.
-We support all parameters except:
+We currently support the following APIs:

-- Chat: `tools`, and `tool_choice`.
+- Completions API (except for `suffix` parameter)
+- Chat Completions API (except for `parallel_tool_calls` and `user` parameter)
-- Completions: `suffix`.
+- Embeddings API

 vLLM also provides experimental support for OpenAI Vision API compatible inference.
 See more details in [Using VLMs](../models/vlm.rst).

 ## Extra Parameters

 vLLM supports a set of parameters that are not part of the OpenAI API.
 In order to use them, you can pass them as extra parameters in the OpenAI client.
 Or directly merge them into the JSON payload if you are using HTTP call directly.